TriangularCube/fauna-pulumi-provider/provider/README.md

         ),

         // Same pattern apply to the rest of the options
-        // Please refer to FaunaDB documentation for exact function parameters
+        // Please refer to FaunaDB docs for exact function parameters
         delete: ...,
         read: ...,
         write: ...,